Anti-nuclear protests in the United States

 Anti-nuclear protest at Harrisburg, Pennsylvania, in 1979, following the Three Mile Island Accident.

 Anti-nuclear protests in the United States have occurred since the development of nuclear power plants in the United States.
 Examples include Clamshell Alliance protests at Seabrook Station Nuclear Power Plant, Abalone Alliance protests at Diablo Canyon Power Plant, and those following the Three Mile Island accident in 1979.

 Beginning with the Manhattan Project (1942–46), the discussion surrounding nuclear energy and power has been a prominent part of American Society.
 According to the American Nuclear Society, the first U.S. city to use nuclear power for electricity was Arco, Idaho, in 1955.
 Due to the nuclear warfare of Hiroshima and Nagasaki, American citizens associated nuclear power with the destruction and deaths of many people.
 The main two reasons for opposition to nuclear power are expense, and danger for humans and the larger environment.
-Another one of the main concerns around nuclear energy is cost.
 Opponents argue that the cost to build a nuclear reactor is significantly higher than other renewable energy alternatives such as windmills.
 The anti-nuclear movement reached its peak in the 1970s and aimed to close nuclear power plants as well as stop new construction.

 In the 1950s Pres.
 Dwight D. Eisenhower proposed Atoms for Peace to the United Nations, which sought to increase the sharing of international nuclear materials.
 This proposal led to increased nuclear weapons development in other countries.
 Critics of nuclear power were becoming increasingly vocal, expressing concerns about the testing of nuclear weapons in the atmosphere, radioactive fallout, and the potential for radiation to cause genetic mutations.
 The first World Conference Against Atomic and Hydrogen Bombs was held in Hiroshima in 1955.

 The most influential antinuclear protest happened in Seabrook, New Hampshire in April 1977.
 The town of Seabrook, New Hampshire was the proposed site of a nuclear power facility.
 The people formed the Clamshell Alliance, which proceeded to train people in nonviolent tactics in order to protect against the construction of a nuclear power plant.
 On April 30, 1977 the Clamshell Alliance held a protest to shut down construction of the Seabrook power plant.
 2,000 people attended, leading to one of the largest mass arrests in the US.
 On 13 May 1977, the 550 protestors still being detained were released without bail.
 The protest was non-violent and raised international awareness.

 Another influential anti-nuclear power organization was the Abalone Alliance, which organized against the Diablo Canyon Nuclear Power Plant.
 They used nonviolence and brought attention to the fact that building a power plant next to a fault line could generate an earthquake.
 During a two-week period, they blocked nuclear plant employees from going to work.
 The protest ended when the Nuclear Regulatory Commission revoked the Diablo Canyon operating license.